We’re heading back to 2016 today where I discuss my beloved’s ability (or lack thereof) to buy great presents.

 It’s amazing how dependent we become on these devices.
 I can honestly say it’s the best present he’s ever bought me.
-Regular readers will know he’s not a giver of great presents so, much to his relief, I have banned him from buying me gifts.
+Regular readers will know he’s not a giver of great presents so, much to his relief, I have banned him from buying me any.
 Indeed, my blood runs cold when he utters the words “I’ve bought you a little something!”
-That’s because we’ve been together for 40 years and I can count on the fingers of one hand all the really great things he’s bought me.
+That’s because we’ve been together for over 40 years and I can count on the fingers of one hand all the really great things he’s bought me.

 Yes, I know I sound ungrateful, but I hate to waste money.
 You have to understand that my beloved gives very little thought to the actual purchase and is far more likely to buy something he’d like.
 Also, purchases tend to take place in airport duty-free while he’s rushing to catch a plane – not necessarily a conducive environment.